 Eczema is a term used to describe a group of inflamed skin conditions that result in chronic itchy rashes.
 About 15 million people in the U.S. suffer from some form of eczema, including 10-20 percent of all infants.
 Symptoms vary from person to person but often include dry, red, itchy patches on the skin which break out in rashes when scratched.
 The major factors that trigger eczema outbreaks are dryness of the skin and stress.
 Treatment involves the use of moisturizing lotions or cream and other techniques to better hydrate the skin.
-If necessary, the doctors may prescribe corticosteroid medication, other topical anti-inflammatory creams, or antibiotics to combat infection.
+If necessary, the providers may prescribe corticosteroid medication, other topical anti-inflammatory creams, or antibiotics to combat infection.

 Poison Oak allergy is common in the San Francisco Bay Area.
 The plant can be found in most of the National park and beach areas.
-For those prone to the rash, affected areas can itch, swell, and even form blisters. we can provide safe, effective treatments to quickly provide relief.
+For those prone to the rash, affected areas can itch, swell, and even form blisters.
+We can provide safe, effective treatments to quickly provide relief.